-The aim is to bring the pads to full race temperatures, but slowly (too quick bedding results in glazing).
-This is done by a series of laps where full speeds may be attained but lighter braking pressures are used (i.e. the driver applies the brakes earlier).
-It is important that the pads are allowed to cool after the bedding process before racing.
 Ideally the pads will arrive at temperatures in excess of 500°C during the bedding.
 Pads smoking during the cool-down is not a cause for concern.
-Specifically for DS1.11, DS3.12 and DSUNO temperatures should arrive at between 500°C and 700°C (as an indication: green and orange thermal paints applied to discs to turn white completely).
+Specifically for DS1.11, DS3.12 and DSUNO temperatures should arrive at between 500°C and 700°C (as an indication: green thermal paint applied to discs should completely change and from half to all of the orange paint should change.)

 All Ferodo brake pads citing race or racing on their packaging are solely developed for motorsport use.
 They are intended for race use only.
 They have not been developed for use on public roads and must not, under any circumstances, be used on public roads.
 The nature of racing prevents Federal Mogul from warranting or guaranteeing any aspect of the behavior or performance of the brake pads, specifically because motorsport is inherently dangerous and the use of Ferodo racing brake pads in motorsport results in inherent strains and uses over which Federal-Mogul has no control.